sdao/iWaveOcean/README.md

 This plugin for Autodesk 3ds Max simulates both ambient waves and dynamic, collision-driven waves.
 To install it after compiling, simply copy the output `iWaveOcean.dlo` file to your 3ds Max plugins folder (for 3ds Max 2014, this should be `C:\Program Files\Autodesk\3ds Max 2014\plugins`), and copy the included `libfftw3f-3.dll` library to your 3ds Max application folder (e.g. `C:\Program Files\Autodesk\3ds Max 2014`).

+If Visual Studio generates `en-US` folder containing language resources, you should copy it into the `plugins` folder as well.
+Without the language resource files, the plugin will load, but its UI will not appear properly.

-The plugin will appear in the Command Panel > Simulations category > iWaveOcean.
+In 3s Max, the plugin will appear in the Command Panel > Simulations category > iWaveOcean.

 If you used a version of this plugin from before March 2015, please see [the documentation](http://sdao.github.io/iWaveOcean/) for compatibility information.
 (In short, everything is compatible except for saved simulation data.)